Trevor Rabin: 1995–2012: Film composer

+2012–present: Return to solo and band work

 Rabin's fifth solo album and his first in 23 years, Jacaranda, was released on 8 May 2012 on Varèse Sarabande.
 The album came about in 2007 when Rabin began, without any direction from a record company, write "music that I enjoy ... that will be challenging for me to play".
 He opted for an instrumental album as one with vocals did not interest him at the time.
 Recording the album took time as it was completed during breaks from working on film scores.
 In 2011, Rabin turned down various scoring projects to complete the album.
 Rabin plays all of the instruments himself with the exception of drums, for which he used Vinnie Colaiuta, Lou Molino III, and his son Ryan.
 Tal Wilkenfeld plays bass on "Anerley Road" and Liz Constantine provides vocals on "Rescue", a track Rabin originally recorded for The Guardian (2006).

 In 2016, Rabin took a break from film scoring to co-form a self-described new version of Yes with Jon Anderson and Rick Wakeman.
 He had toured worldwide with the group from October 2016 to 2018.
 A studio album was in development, but it was scrapped partly due to the inconvenience of the three having to share ideas online as Wakeman lived in England and Anderson and Rabin in different parts of California.

-In 2017, Rabin said he was roughly halfway through recording a new studio album, this time featuring vocals.
-In May 2020, he reaffirmed his progress on the album, saying he is "working hard" on the project.
-In December 2022, Rabin announced the album was finished and revealed its title, Rio, is named after his granddaughter.
-It will be released in 2023.

-In 2010, a 10-CD career-spanning box set of Rabin's solo material, Yes outtakes, and soundtracks was released entitled Changes.

-Rabin performed for the first time since ARW's disbandment at an Alan White tribute concert on 2 October 2022.
+In 2020, a 10-CD career-spanning box set of Rabin's solo material, Yes outtakes, and soundtracks was released entitled Changes.
+Rabin performed at the Alan White tribute concert on 2 October 2022.

+In December 2022, Rabin announced that his sixth studio album Rio was complete.
+The album took several years to make; in 2017 Rabin said he was roughly halfway through recording and in 2020, said he was working hard on the album.
+The album is Rabin's first album featuring lead vocals since Can't Look Away.
+"Big Mistakes" was released as a digital single on 4 August, followed by “Push” on 5 September, and “Oklahoma” on 29 September.
+The album was released on 6 October 2023 by Inside Out Music and Sony.